 Phenology observations occur along an 800 meter loop transect within the tower airshed.
 Primary markers are placed at the SW and NE corners of the transect, secondary markers are placed every 100 meters along the transect.
-Plot establishment for plant phenology as described in RD[06] must be completed prior to or concurrently with this procedure.
+Plot establishment for plant phenology (RD[06]) must be completed prior to or concurrently with this procedure.